benwiley4000/get-pixels/README.md

 get-pixels
 ==========
+**WILL NOT BE MAINTAINED; published fork pending update of main get-pixels package.**

 Given a URL/path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).
 Written in 100% JavaScript, works both in browserify and in node.js and has no external native dependencies.

 Currently the following file formats are supported: